GuntherSe/clubdmx_code/README.md

 ## Getting started with real hardware

-Please have a look at the file [raspi_install](raspi_install.md).
+Please have a look at the [install file](install.md).
 You will find detailed install instructions for setting up a Raspberry PI from scratch.
 A PI-4 is recommended.

 If you plan to test and work with older hardware like unused laptops or so, this is also fine.
 I can recommend to install Debian with a lightweight desktop like LXDE or LXQT.
-The install instructions mentioned above will apply to this hardware too.
+The install file mentioned above contains instructions for Debian machines also.

 Also fine and tested is to use a VirtualBox on a Windows host to install a Debian client and ClubDMX.